notifi-network/notifi-network.github.io/docs/alert-design/community-manager.md

 Select the Topic (i.e. list of subscribers) you want to message.
 Note: You may already have a Test Topic enabled by the Notifi team so you can send test messages internally.

 Now select any combination of destinations you want to reach your customers at.
-You can send a single email or batch the notification across Email, SMS, and Telegram at once.
+You can send a single email or batch the notification across Email, SMS, Telegram, and Discord at once.
 You can also write custom copy for each notification destination.
 Note: the end user must be subscribed to those destinations to receive the notification.

 For email, select the content format:
 * Basic Notifi Template lets you write your own message.